High-level computational patterns

 is clever.

-It constructs a view of the original array, so it is memory-efficient. but you didn’t have to know that.
+It constructs a view of the original array, so it is memory-efficient.

 It does something sensible for dask arrays (though generally you want big chunksizes for the dimension you’re sliding along).